fightforthefuture/call-fcc/script.md

   receiving these calls at any time by following the in-call menu or emailing support@callthefcc.com

 Alright!
-We're connecting you to the FCC now.
-When they answer, say you're calling because you're worried that Tom Wheeler will ignore our millions of comments for Title 2 because of his history as a cable company lobbyist.
-Ask them to do anything in their power to protect net neutrality using Title 2.
+We're connecting you to the FCC.
+When they answer, say you're calling because you agree with President Obama that the FCC needs to pass strong net neutrality rules under Title II — and it should do so this year.
+Any delay hurts the cause of Net Neutrality, benefits the big cable companies that want to undermine it, and would be a betrayal of the millions who’ve spoken out.
+Ask them to do anything in their power to support Net Neutrality.

 Daily Caller Script